publify/publify/README.md

 **Assets**

 This repo uses the [asset sync](https://github.com/rumblelabs/asset_sync) gem to synchronise and store assets to Rackspace Cloud Files when deploying.
-Running `rake assets:precompile` will achieve this.

 **Staging**